bilgesucakir/Task-Management/README.md

 ## Task-Management

 Task management web application with Angular, Node.js and MongoDB
 <br>This is a summer internship case study to learn and gain experience on Angular, Node.js and web development in general.
-It is completed but there may be some new impovements in time.
+It is completed but there may be some new impovements later on.

 <br>This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.